 Teeth Whitening - Professional teeth whitening is much more effective than over the counter whitening products, and can lift years’ worth of stains in a single visit with minimal increased sensitivity

-Dental Bonding - We can quickly repair small chips, cracks or gaps with shade-matched, tooth-colored composite resin that we bond to your teeth
+Dental Bonding - We can quickly repair small chips, cracks, or gaps with a shade-matched, tooth-colored composite resin that we bond to your teeth

 Periodontal (Gum) Therapy - A healthy mouth requires healthy gums, and we will treat and eradicate periodontal (gum) disease from your mouth to ensure your gums are healthy enough to support any necessary dental work.